 From reception, children stay at school for their midday meal.
-The Catering Academy provide us with fantastic quality school dinners at the price of £2.30 per day.
+Aspens Services Ltd provide us with fantastic quality school dinners at the price of £2.35 per day.
 Why not give them a try?

 They are really tasty and great value for money.
 Menus are varied with a vegetarian option every day.
-They operate a three week menu system; copies are available from the school office.
+They operate a three week menu system: please see the Autumn menu HERE

 And now under the Universal infant free school meal scheme, all the children in Reception, Y1 and Y2 are entitled to free school meals, irrespective of any benefits you may or may not be claiming.
 However, we ask that parents of children in Y1 and Y2 still apply for free meals for their child, as the school gets extra funding in the form of pupil premium, for those children who are eligible.
 Please click HERE to apply.

 Coventry Primary schools can be part of your change for life and will help children have a healthier future.
 They meet all the latest Government Nutritional Standards.
 The following rules apply –

 - Salad, fresh fruit and hot vegetables are available with every meal.
 Children can help themselves to as much fresh salad and bread as they want.